lolohMugisha/Pig-Dice-project/css/README.md

 When a one is rolled, accumulated points are discarded and the other player takes over the dice.
 When a player rolls a 2 - 6, the dice score is added to their turn total and they can continue to play.
 When a player rolls a 1, their total score reverts to 0 and it becomes the next player's turn.
+When the player chooses to "hold"(pass their turn), their turn total is added to their total score, and it becomes the next player's turn.
+The player who first scores 100 or more points wins the game.